meetoseh/backend/docs/db/inapp_notifications.md

   - `purchase_screen_shown`: we have completed all the work required to present the purchase screen, and the native behavior (e.g., redirect to stripe) is taking over
   - `close`: the user closed the upgrade screen

+- Welcome Video (`oseh_ian_Ua7cSqwMg3atEEG4sf1R5w`) is shown once per user and displays one of the active onboarding videos with the purpose `welcome`.
+  - `open`: always added as the first action to provide additional context. extra includes the following fields:
+    - `onboarding_video_uid (str)`: the uid of the row in onboarding_videos
+    - `content_file_uid (str)`: the uid of the video content file
+  - `play`: the user started playing the video
+  - `pause`: the user paused the video. extra includes the following fields:
+    - `time (float)`: the time in seconds from the start of the video
+  - `ended`: the user watched the video to the end
+  - `close`: the user closed the video

 ## Schema